amanali1896/Amancoin-cryptocurrency/README.md

 11) Our Blockchain is now fully connected.
 12) Now change the request type to "GET" for all the nodes.
-13) Mine two blocks in node one by typing http://127.0.0.1:5001/mine_block and get the chain by typing http:127.0.0.1:5001/get_chain (refer demo folder image 7 and 8)
+13) Mine two blocks in node one by typing http://127.0.0.1:5001/mine_block and get the chain by typing http:127.0.0.1:5001/get_chain (refer demo folder images 7 and 8)
 14) When we type http://127.0.0.1:5002/get_chain and http://127.0.0.1:5003/get_chain in nodes 2 and 3 respectively,
     we see that only one block is there on the chain.
-This is because we did not update the chain yet (refer demo folder image 9 and 10).
+This is because we did not update the chain yet (refer demo folder images 9 and 10).
 15) Now type http://127.0.0.1:5002/replace_chain and http://127.0.0.1:5003/replace_chain in nodes 2 and 3 respectively.
     It displays the blockchain that exists in node 2 and node 3.
 Now type http://127.0.0.1:5001/get_chain in node 1.
     It displays the blockchain in node 1.
 Observe that all the three blockchains are the same.
 This proves the consensus algorithm or the agreement algorithm meaning that all the three nodes/users agree on the longest chain that exists.
-    (refer demo folder image 11, 12 and 13).
+    (refer demo folder images 11, 12 and 13).
+16) After proving consensus algorithm, we will now send Amancoins from node 1 to node 2.
+    For this, change the requests type to post, click on body and select file type as JSON.
+    Add the data in JSON format.
+Also note that in real life, we add the public key of the sender and reciever.
+    (refer demo folder image 14).